-Expansion of the faculty complement required to support increased undergraduate and graduate medical education requirements resulted in development of the "MCG Clinical Faculty Identification, Recruitment, Appointment and Promotion" guidelines which were presented and approved at the November 17, 2014 Dean's Cabinet meeting.
-(Supplement)
+Expansion of the faculty complement required to support increased undergraduate and graduate medical education requirements resulted in development of the "MCG NPE/Afflilitate Faculty Identification, Recruitment, Appointment and Promotion" policies which were presented and approved at the November 17, 2014 Dean's Cabinet meeting.
+See Figure 1 on page 6 for NPE/Affiliate Faculty Identification, Recruitment, and Appointment Workflow.